 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

 Typically, when you think about an elliptical workout, you picture long strides on a huge machine.
 People who opt for elliptical training are often looking for a low-impact cardio experience that protects their joints but still leaves them breathless.

 Bowflex has done that with the Max Trainer M6: It gives you a joint-friendly workout and it definitely leaves you breathless.
 Actually, it burns.
 A deep, deep burn.
 And that’s because this isn’t your typical elliptical, and it isn’t your typical home gym cardio workout.

-Kate Meier, senior editor here at Garage Gym Reviews and a CrossFit L1 trainer, spent a lot of time with this machine for our Bowflex M6 review.
+Kate Meier, head of content here at Garage Gym Reviews and a CrossFit L1 trainer, spent a lot of time with this machine for our Bowflex Max Trainer M6 review.
 She’ll give you the ups and downs (literally) of this hybrid stair-stepper machine/elliptical.

 While I love barbells and squat racks, I also truly do love high-intensity workouts.
 I have years of experience not just using cardio equipment like treadmills and ellipticals, but actually putting the machines through serious testing.
 I look into the specifics, like the weight capacity, and types of materials used, as well as the programming, durability, conveniences and tech capabilities.
 For this Bowflex M6 review, Kate personally assembled the machine and kept it in her home for a month experimenting with different workouts.

 - Gets harder as you get stronger